 As I saw you liked it house made of stacked wooden beamsI thought I'd show you another interesting house.
 Inspired by a shell, Finnish architect Olavi Koponen designed the house combining wood, concrete and steel.
 It's all organically interwoven and gives a sense of fluidity, a structure that curge from the inside out.
 The house has another eye-catcher.
 The wood covering both the exterior and interior walls and ceiling is Siberian larch shingle.
-Over time, this wood will darken and become more and more beautiful.
+Over time, this wood will darken in color becoming more and more beautiful.
 What's more, the house in Espoo, Finland, has a very interesting, even cheerful look.

 A two-tier shell